Waqar-107/C-Basics/README.md

 - The namespaces are maintained by `Assembley` which can be either an `EXE` or a `DLL`.
 DLL stands for `Dynamically Linked Library`.

+- The global namespace is the `root` namespace: `global::System` will always refer to the .NET System namespace.

 - Variables with `const` needs to be initialized when declared.

 - Float type needs `f` at the end of it.
 Otherwise it should be declared as Double`